NirmalNikhitha/Common-Source-Amplifier/README.md

 This project presents the design and analysis of a Common Source Amplifier (CSA) using a MOSFET.
 The amplifier is designed to achieve high voltage gain with proper DC biasing and stable operation.
 Both DC and AC analyses are performed to evaluate the performance of the circuit.

 🎯 Objectives
-Design a MOSFET-based common source amplifier Establish proper DC operating point (biasing)
+Design a MOSFET-based common source amplifier.
+Establish proper DC operating point (biasing).
-Analyze voltage gain and phase shift
+Analyze voltage gain and phase shift.
-Study frequency response characteristics
+Study frequency response characteristics.

 ⚙️ Circuit Overview
 The input signal is applied to the gate terminal, the output is taken from the drain, and the source is grounded.
 The amplifier produces an amplified output with a 180° phase shift.